sarefin-dev/fastapi-caching/README.md

+# This is still in development - please do not use this as reference"

 # 🚀 Comprehensive Guide to Caching & Redis — Use Cases, Patterns & Optimizations

 A complete, production-grade reference for **caching strategies**, **Redis patterns**, **distributed cache design**, and **performance optimizations**.
 Perfect for backend engineers, system designers, and architects.